agmip/specifications/Adjustments.rst

-The **adjustment** block has the ability to inform the translator of the variable to be adjusted, how it is to be adjusted, by how much, at what schedule, and, for layered data (soils, weather), at what level this adjustment is to take place.
+The **adjustment** block has the ability to inform the translator of the variable to be adjusted, how it is to be adjusted, by how much, at what schedule, and, for layered data (soils), at what level this adjustment is to take place.

 A simple example is TMAX increased by two degrees celsius starting on the first weather
 record: